0arzate/javascript/README.md

 # JavaScript

-This repository is for practice javascript vanilla
+This repository is for practice javascript vanilla and clean code examples